glacials/whatsinstandard/README.md

 happens.
 This way `master` retains separation from its dependencies (Bootstrap). `gh-pages` is the live site.

-When a set is nearing release, there should be an additional branch which contains the site as it will be when the next release happens, and it should be named for the set (e.g. `return-to-ravnica`).
-Changes to `master` that happen while this branch exists should be merged into it liberally so that we can fast-forward `master` and `gh-pages` at 00:00 on release day.
+When a set is nearing release, there should be an additional branch which contains the site as it will be when the next release happens, and it should be named for the new set (e.g. `return-to-ravnica`).
+This branch should be in a state that allows `master` to be fast-forwarded when a merge happens at 00:00 on release day.

 ### API